AdityaSatheesan03/Pizza-Sales-Dashboard-PowerBI/README.md

 Overall, the dashboard provides a comprehensive view of sales performance, product analysis, trend identification, and insights into peak demand periods for effective decision-making.

+# Usage
+Leverage the provided dataset and Power BI reports to gain deep insights into pizza sales in a pizzeria.
+Tailor the analysis by integrating additional data sources or refining predictive models.
+Utilize this repository as a valuable resource for mastering Power BI techniques in pizza sales.<br>
+The Pizza Sales Analysis Dashboard can be utilized by pizzeria owners, managers, and stakeholders to monitor sales performance, identify trends, analyze product popularity, and make data-driven decisions to optimize operations and drive business growth.

+# Acknowledgments
+The Power BI dashboard template was inspired by various online resources and tutorials.<br>
+Special thanks to the call center data analytics community for their valuable insights and best practices.